victorjonsson/jQuery-Form-Validator/README.md

 ## Changelog

+#### 2.1.5
+ * Fixed language bug (issue #43 on github)
+ * Validation on server side is now triggered by the blur event
+ * Now using class names that's compliant with twitter bootstrap 3.x

 #### 2.1
  * Code refactoring and some functions renamed
  * Validator "checkbox_group" added

 #### 2.0.7
  * Now possible to validate file size, extension and mime type (using the file module)